Netcentric/eddys-custom-element/README.md

 ```

 Extending that class will create a custom element with shadow dom where:
-1 - Load regular css normally and should be used for avoiding CLS
+1. Regular css normally and should be used for avoiding CLS
-2 - Add a *.shadow.css of the component into the shadow dom
+2. Inject a *.shadow.css of the component into the shadow dom

 ```html